 Once the recipient receives the message, they will either be notified by their Alexa app or see the flashing yellow ring on their Echo Dot.
 They can then read and reply to their message as they need to.
 You can listen to the message using the app or the Dot.
 If it’s a voice message, then it will simply be played back to you.
 If a typed message was sent, Alexa will transcribe it for you and read it out loud for you.

-As far as I can tell, the message system cannot break out of the Amazon ecosystem and it can only be used by Alexa app or Echo Dot users.
+Transcription seems fairly accurate, and it’s obvious a lot of work has gone into the Alexa natural speech recognition functions.
+The voice is almost conversational and very easy to live with, rather than sounding as if you suddenly have an old school text-to-speech program as a roommate.
+As far as I can tell, the message system cannot break out of the Amazon ecosystem and it can only be used by the Alexa app or Echo Dot users.
 Aside from that, messaging is fast, free, and very simple to use.

 We’ve Got More Echo Dot Resources For You!